 I hope I’m persuading you well enough that investing is the only way.
 But, before you start your investing career, answer some questions, and know yourself in regards to what type of investor you really are.

 Investing is taking a calculated risk and a decent return that helps us reach financial freedom.
 And, in this process, an investor chooses to be a certain kind for it is in our very nature to lean towards one that satisfies our interest.
 Either by our risk appetite, time horizon, knowledge level, and interest to learn new concepts.

 If investing is really your passion.
 Then, this is where you are supposed to be.
-Active investing takes a good amount of your life in learning stuff.
+Active investing takes a good amount of your life into learning stuff.
 But, it’s all worth it.

 Passive investing is usually a subtle way of investing.
 Here the investor tends to spread out his/her portfolio into various mutual funds and index funds to avoid active participation whilst creating optimum wealth by letting professionals (Active-Investors) handle his/her portfolio for a marginal fee.

 If investing is not your cup of tea.
-If you are not able to devote the required time for investing activities but are aware of the importance of investing for the way to wealth creation.
+If you are not able to devote the required time to investing activities but are aware of the importance of investing on the way to wealth creation.
 Then, you are suggested to take professional help.
 Let the known individuals do what they do the best.

 A safe mode of investing wherein, we’ll get to learn throughout the way in the process.
 And, with relatively minimal risk for a segment of your portfolio is being handled by professionals via Mutual funds, various ETFs, etc.

 So, before moving further, first decide what kind of investor you really are.
 Decide what amount of work you are ready to put in.
 Because investing by yourself takes a major chunk of your time.
 It demands an investor to be flexible in learning new concepts and be active enough to adapt to the constantly changing business environment.